-Area of work Summary of findings Design of the CE ■ There are multiple objectives in the design of the CE, and high expectations for what can be achieved in relation to size of funds available. (findings from Evaluation Questions 1 and 9) Differentiated allocations are not accompanied by differentiated monitoring and reporting processes, with implications for transaction costs. ■ The allocation model is primarily designed for equality, that is, to ensure that all eligible countries receive at least some resources.
+Area of work Summary of findings Design of the CE (findings from There are multiple objectives in the design of the CE, and high expectations for what can be achieved in relation to size of funds available.
+Evaluation Questions 1 and 9) Differentiated allocations are not accompanied by differentiated monitoring and reporting processes, with implications for transaction costs.
+The allocation model is primarily designed for equality, that is, to ensure that all eligible countries receive at least some resources.
 Some equity considerations must be balanced against this, in that human and financial resources need to be directed toward those countries with the highest burden of disease.
-Decisions on the in-country allocation of CE funds to Cosponsors are largely driven by fairness and a desire to be inclusive of all country Cosponsor partners. ■ The allocation model has resulted in a small pot of money being spread across a wide set of countries, many of which have received small allocations.
+Decisions on the in-country allocation of CE funds to Cosponsors are largely driven by fairness and a desire to be inclusive of all country Cosponsor partners.
+The allocation model has resulted in a small pot of money being spread across a wide set of countries, many of which have received small allocations.
 This has encouraged so-called activity funding but does not incentivize results.
-In addition, the potential to achieve results or optimize UNAIDS return on investment does not inform the allocation of resources. ■ There is no clear ownership of the CE across the Joint Programme, and this is limiting opportunities for broader strategic discussion and learning.
+In addition, the potential to achieve results or optimize UNAIDS return on investment does not inform the allocation of resources.
+There is no clear ownership of the CE across the Joint Programme, and this is limiting opportunities for broader strategic discussion and learning.
 Implementation of the CE (findings from Evaluation Questions 2,3,6,8,9) CE funds have helped maintain or re-energize Joint Team working and are helping keep HIV on the agenda including within the United Nations.
 CE have brought Cosponsors together to develop Joint Plans but there is scope for greater strategic orientation and prioritization of Joint Plans as well as stronger oversight from regional and global teams during the planning phases where decisions on the use of funds are taking place.
 The planning timeframe and often late disbursement of funds impacts on the strategic use of funds and ability to do joint programming.
 Roles and responsibilities for the accountability of CE funds and performance are ambiguous, and levels of oversight of CE are variable.
-CE addressing gender, human rights and community responses and COVID-19 responses (findings from Evaluation Questions 4 and 5) CE funds support mainstreamed and gender equality (GE)-specific approaches, but it is unclear to what extent these activities are tackling the structural causes of gender inequality.
-Globally, CE investment in gender equality is low and this is also reflected at the country level; investments in human rights (HR) and community responses (CR) fare slightly better.
-Due to the range of CE-funded gender equality, human rights and community response activities undertaken by Cosponsors in any one country, the extent to which these represent a joint strategic focus linked to country priorities is unclear.
-Markers are helpful only as an indication of the extent to which the design of an activity considers gender equality, human rights, and community responses.
-They cannot be relied on as a monitoring tool and are not an accurate indicator of the extent to which the activity has contributed to these areas.
-COVID-19 reprogramming was timely, supported by the Secretariat, and flexible.
+CE addressing gender, human rights and community responses and COVID-19 responses CE funds support mainstreamed and gender equality (GE)-specific approaches, but it is unclear to what extent these activities are tackling the structural causes of gender inequality.
+Globally, CE investment in gender equality is low and this is also reflected at the country level; investments in human rights (HR) and community responses (CR) fare slightly better. (findings from Due to the range of CE-funded gender equality, human rights and community response activities undertaken by Cosponsors in any one country, the extent to which these represent a joint strategic focus linked to country priorities is unclear.